veronicasalt/pennymac-stocks-proj/README.md

 **Compute**: Lambda functions (ingestor.py and retriever.py),

-* ingestor.py: fetches data from Massive API, calculates the daily winner, and saves to DynamoDB
+* ingestor.py: fetches data from Massive API, calculates the daily winner, and saves to DynamoDB.

-* retriever.py: fetches the last 7 days of results with a TTL cache to optimize performance given high traffic or frequency of data fetching
+* retriever.py: fetches the last 7 days of results with a TTL cache to optimize performance given high traffic or frequency of data fetching.

 **Storage**: Amazon DynamoDB,